 Like many places in Bhutan, I could see stones stacked up on each other.
 In Buddhism this is a form of worship.
 But, more than worshiping, a stack of stones means a wish for a person.

-This is the first botanical park in Bhutan opened in 2008.
+This is the first botanical park in Bhutan, formally declared open in June 2008 to mark the coronation anniversary of King Jigme Khesar Namgyel Wangchuk and the centenary of Bhutan’s monarchic rule.
 There are many trails through which you can walk.
 It contains over 40 species of rhododendron flowers.
-Among them, over 25 species grow naturally.
+Among them, over 25 species grow naturally — the rest were brought here from other parts of Bhutan and planted as part of the garden.

 Everything in the Royal Botanical Park was natural.
 They made the jetty to the lake with woods.
 I didn’t even see any lamp posts or wires there.